exercism/z3/exercises/practice/rtos-static-scheduling/.docs/instructions.md

 # Instructions

-This problem is modeled after real-time operating system nonpreemptive static scheduling, but is also similar to the Job-Shop Scheduling Problem (JSP) with only one resource.
+This problem is modeled after real-time operating system non-preemptive static scheduling, but is also similar to the Job-Shop Scheduling Problem (JSP) with only one resource.
 This problem assumes that all tasks are known statically.
 In other words, the release times of all tasks in this problem are known at the beginning